Book a First Consultation

 You should have access to all surgical options, as determined by your unique needs.
 Both surgeons are highly experienced general surgeons with sub-specialty training in bariatric and upper gastrointestinal surgery.
 Both trained in high-volume specialist bariatric centres in Brisbane as well as interstate and overseas.

-This means they are able to perform the full range of weight loss surgeries, as well as revision surgery.
+This means they are able to perform the full range of weight loss surgeries, as well as revisional surgery.
 It’s about determining which procedure is right for you and your body.

 Your surgeon will perform your weight loss surgery at the Mater Hospital in Pimlico.
 While your chosen surgeon will be your primary surgeon, both surgeons will attend.
 This means you get the unique benefit of two qualified specialist surgeons during your operation